griever989/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `ip`: Uses target's `<ip>:<port>` as the server name.

 {{% alert title="Note" %}}
-HAProxy Ingress won't refuse to change the default naming if dynamic update is `true`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which does not relates with the name anymore, making the naming useless, if not wrong.
+HAProxy Ingress won't refuse to change the default naming if dynamic update is `true`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which do not relate with the name anymore, making the naming useless, if not wrong.
 If you have [cookie affinity](#affinity) enabled, dynamic updating can cause the cookie values to get out of sync with the servers.
-This can be avoided by using `session-cookie-preserve` with a value of "true".
+This can be avoided by using `session-cookie-preserve` with a value of `true`.
 {{% /alert %}}

 ---